You can track 200 tasks and still miss the important ones

 Which prioritization apps use the Eisenhower Matrix?

-Some of the best prioritization apps make the 4-quadrant view their primary interface.
+Some of the best prioritization apps for Eisenhower-style sorting make the 4-quadrant view their primary interface.
 The Eisenhower Matrix splits tasks into four quadrants based on urgency and importance – and these apps build that split directly into the screen you see every day.

 The Eisenhower Matrix is a 4-quadrant framework based on a distinction President Eisenhower drew in a 1954 speech and later formalized by Stephen Covey in The 7 Habits of Highly Effective People.
 It categorizes tasks by urgency (time-sensitive vs. flexible deadline) and importance (impact on goals vs. low impact), creating four priority zones: urgent-important (do first), important-not-urgent (schedule), urgent-not-important (delegate), and neither (eliminate) [5].